sinusinu/Flora/README.md

 # Flora
 Flora is a .NET 2D game development framework.

+## **Important: Flora is currently undergoing complete rewrite**
+Since this is complete rewrite from scratch, almost every single API will break.
+Refrain from using Flora for now!

 ## Disclaimer
 Flora is currently being developed mainly for my personal use, thus it may lack some basic functionalities.